Mastering the use of lists and loops is one of the 5 fundamental skills of building algorithms:

 This function calculates the cost of organizing a party with the following criteria:

-but you should override and always return something useful.
-In this example, we want to return the result of a & b multiplication.The whole idea is to have a library of hundreds of functions and use them as we please, you declare all your functions and later you start using and re-using them all the time.
+but you should override this and always return something useful.
+In this example, we want to return the result of a & b multiplication.The whole idea is to have a library of hundreds of functions and use them as we please.
+You declare all your functions, and later you start using and re-using them all the time.

-All functions must start and end somewhere, that its called the scope of the function.
-You can delimit the boundries using curly brackets like this:
+All functions must start and end somewhere, that is called the scope of the function.
+You can delimit the boundaries by using the correct indentation after the colon :

-1 2# this part of the code is OUTSIDE the 'multiply' function 3 4def multiply(a, b): 5 6 # this part of the code is INSIDE the 'multiply' function 7 8 return a * b 9 10 # this part of the code is INSIDE my function but it will never 11 # be executed because it is located AFTER the return statement.
-12 13 14# this part of the code is OUTSIDE the 'multiply' function 15print(str(multiply(34, 2)))
+1# This part of the code is OUTSIDE the 'multiply' function 2 3def multiply(a, b): 4 5 # This part of the code is INSIDE the 'multiply' function 6 7 return a * b 8 9 # This part of the code is INSIDE my function, but it will never 10 # be executed because it is located AFTER the return statement 11 12 13# This part of the code is OUTSIDE the 'multiply' function 14print(str(multiply(34, 2)))

 return